csci104/site/_includes/writeups/websearch-1.md

 + `QUIT` should quit the program by returning **HANDLER_QUIT**.

 + `AND word1 word2 ... wordN`: the user wants to see all the pages that contain *ALL* of the given words.
 The number of words here can be arbitrary.
 There will always be at least one whitespace between each element (`AND` and any of the search term(s)).
-If no terms are provide, just return an empty set.
+If no terms are provided, just return an empty set.
 If only one term is provided, return all the pages containing that term.  **No errors may occur for an AND command**.

 + `OR word1 word2 ... wordN`: the user wants to see all the pages that contain ANY (at least one) of the given words.
 The number of words here can be arbitrary.
-If no terms are provide, just return an empty set.
+If no terms are provided, just return an empty set.
 If only one term is provided, return all the pages containing that term. **No errors may occur for an OR command**.

 + `DIFF word1 word2 ... wordN`: the user wants to see all the pages that contain word1 but do NOT contain *ANY* of the following words (i.e. find the pages that have word1 and then remove any of those pages that also contain word2, then remove any of the remaining pages that contain word3, etc.) The number of words here can be arbitrary.
 If no terms are provide, just return an empty set.
 If only one term is provided, return all the pages containing that term.  **No errors may occur for a DIFF command**.